anthoasho/morikin-client/README.md

 Morikin is a very basic social networking single page application written in the MERN stack (Mongo, Express, React, Node).

-It's currently a "private" application, meaning it requires some kind of login to access (a preview mode is to be made also).
-The application is currently quite minimal in total features.
+It's currently a "private" application, meaning it requires some kind of login to access (a preview mode of individual profiles is possible).
+This application is currently quite minimal in total features.

 ## Features